 Yes.
 For example, in divorce cases it is common for the decree to include orders requiring a party to pay specific debts, liabilities, or obligations.
 Such an order is not enforceable by contempt because the law does not allow a party to be imprisoned for non-payment of a debt.
 Child support is enforceable because it is not considered to be a debt.
 Child support is a duty all parent owe to their children.

 Violating a family court order occurs in situations such as parents being late to pick up children or simply not paying child support.
 If you are a parent who needs help enforcing a visitation or child support order, then you should get information from an attorney.
-Get matched with a Texas attorney who can give you an initial evaluation of your case at no cost to you.
+Get in touch with an experienced Texas family law attorney today.

 Contact a qualified attorney.